martiansideofthemoon/hurdles-longform-qa/README.md

 pip install --editable .
 ```

-3. If you are interested in using the Quora Question Paraphrase classifier (used in Section 3.2 of the paper), download the `roberta-large-finetuned-qqp` folder from the repository.
+3. If you are interested in using the Quora Question Paraphrase classifier (used in Section 3.2 of the paper), download the `roberta-large-finetuned-qqp` folder from "Pre-computed generations & QQP classifier" listed above.
 This model was built by [Tu Vu](https://people.cs.umass.edu/~tuvu/).

 4. Download the ELI5 train, validation and test splits.